Partners for Equality on Campus and Beyond

-Real Food Real Jobs (www.realfoodrealjobs.org) is UNITE HERE's partnership with students around issues in the campus food service industry, including workers’ rights, sustainable food initiatives and transparency in university food service contracting.
+Through the initiative called Real Food Real Jobs, UNITE HERE partners with students to tackle issues in campus food systems, including workers’ rights, sustainable food initiatives, and transparency in university food service contracting.